PanamaForestGEO/Panama_plant_species_lists/README.md

 # Directories

+**scripts** contains R scripts for processing the species lists.

-**splists_raw**  contains the "raw" or original files of species lists as received from others or with very minor modifications to improve readability.
+**splists_raw**  contains the "raw" or original files of species lists as received from others

+**splists_out** contains processed species lists for output

+**splists_mid**  contains intermediate species lists that have some changes from raw but are not yet final; for example, with information added from running binomials through the TNRS Taxonomic Name Resolution Service.

+**tocheck** contains files generated to enable manual / other checks of potentially problematic records.